 This must have been one of my biggest discoveries from the past year.
 After my food tour in Nice, I was very eager to try a few food tours in Andalusia.
 I joined a food tour in Malaga and realized I didn’t need to have lunch by myself.
 We were with a whole group of fun people!
 Excellent.

 During my evening food tour of Seville, I had a lovely sampling of all kinds of Spanish tapas, while enjoying the company of some interesting people who became instant friends.
 Diner and a good conversation?
 This solo traveler didn’t feel awkward at all while eating out alone in Spain!

 Reschedule your feeding frenzy times

 While traveling in Spain, I was almost constantly hungry.
 Only 7 pm, darn, still cannot go out for dinner, it is wayyyyy to early!
 A sandwich in the afternoon just doesn’t cut it to last you through the whole (longgggg) afternoon until it is an appropriate time to have diner.
 Ugh.

 Long lunches in Spain

 In Spain, it is perfectly normal to have a 3-course warm lunch in the afternoon.
 It is something different than tapas but you can enjoy some local specialties over lunch too!

 While I stuffed my face in the afternoon, I wasn’t hungry for the rest of the day.
-Eating out alone in the afternoon felt less awkward than at night and I just ate a small snack or little tapas in the evening, and I was good to go for a good night sleep and another day on my road trip around Andalusia.
+Eating out alone in the afternoon felt less awkward than at night and I just ate a small snack or little tapas in the evening, and I was good to go for a good night’s sleep and another day on my road trip around Andalusia.

 Dine solo at a different time

 Another advantage of having an exuberant lunch is the fact that places are less crowded.
 I had my different tapas tastings in the afternoon.
-There was plenty of room for me to sit at a table and I still was able to sample all the different flavours of the Spanish cuisine.
+There was plenty of room for me to sit at a table and I still was able to sample all the different flavors of Spanish cuisine.